-To find the amount of nutrients that will need to be replaced, you will need to calculate the yield goal for the corn crop.
+To find the amount of nutrients needed, you must calculate the yield goal for the sweet corn crop.
 This means locating information on the soil type, the CEC level, the availability of water throughout the growing season, and the experience of the producer growing the crop.

-Example Corn Farm
+Example Sweet Corn Farm

 Soil Type: Sandy Loam

 Cation Exchange Capacity (CEC) Level: 5

 Availability to Water: No irrigation - dryland field

-Grower Experience: 10 years of raising corn
+Grower Experience: 10 years of raising sweet corn

-Expected Yield Goal: 150 bushels per acre
+Expected Yield Goal: 8 tons per acre

-Table 3.
-Example Corn Farm.
+Table 4.
+Example Sweet Corn Farm.

 Information on the example farm in Table 3 reveals that the field has a soil type of sandy loam and CEC levels from the soil test results are below 11.
 These results indicate there is not a great deal of water or nutrient-holding capacity in the soil.
 The field is also considered "dryland" as it does not have an irrigation system, which means its availability to water is dependent solely on rainfall.
-Lastly, the producer has roughly 10 years of experience raising corn and understands how it reacts in this type of environment.
-The producer calculates an expected yield goal of 150 bushels per acre for this example farm.
+Lastly, let's say that you have roughly 10 years of experience raising sweet corn and understand how it reacts in this type of environment.
+You calculate an expected yield goal of eight tons per acre for this example farm.